scatcher/angular-point/README.md

 ##Examples

-A simple example project needs to be created but for now I've stripped out all proprietary data from one of our older sample applications which can be found here:
+A simple TodoMVC sample app can be found here at the [angular-point-todomvc](https://github.com/scatcher/angular-point-todomvc) repo.
+It's a pretty simple tweak of the TypeScript & AngularJS TodoMVC project but it adds the necessary methods to connect to a real SharePoint Todo list and perform the normal CRUD events.
+It also includes mock data so you can play with it locally without deployment to SharePoint.

-[angular-point-example](https://github.com/scatcher/angular-point-example).
-There's a lot going on in this example but it should provide some insight into how this library can be used.
+A much more complex example can be found here ( [angular-point-example](https://github.com/scatcher/angular-point-example)) although due to the amount of prorietary content that needed to be removed it might serve to be more confussing that helpful.

 ##Dependencies
 The only required library that angular-point depends on is [lodash](https://lodash.com/).
 Optionally also include [angular-toastr](https://github.com/Foxandxss/angular-toastr) in your project if you'd like to utilize built in toasts.